LaMonte Wade Jr Player Props: Giants vs. Twins

-On Tuesday, LaMonte Wade Jr (.368 on-base percentage in past 10 games, 53 points below season-long percentage) and the San Francisco Giants face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:40 PM ET.
+On Wednesday, LaMonte Wade Jr (.281 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Twins.
+In his last game, he strung together two hits (going 2-for-5) against the Twins.

 LaMonte Wade Jr Game Info & Props vs. the Twins